IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 Packet Block contains or to which the statistics in an Interface Statistic Block refer).

-There must be an Interface Description Block for each interface to which another block refers.
+Within a section, there must be an Interface Description Block for each interface to which another block within that section refers.
 Blocks such as an Enhanced Packet Block or an Interface Statistics Block contain an Interface ID value referring to a particular interface, and a Simple Packet Block implicitly refers to an interface with an Interface ID of 0.
 If the file does not contain any blocks that use an Interface ID, then the file does not need to have any IDBs.

+There is no requirement that all Interface Description Blocks occur within a section before all blocks of other types, as long as the Interface Description Block for an interface occurs before any block that refers to that interface.

 An Interface Description Block is valid only inside the section to which it belongs.
 The structure of an Interface Description Block is